Mario Cusson

-Mario Cusson (February 17, 1961 – November 7, 1996) was a Canadian former professional welterweight and lightweight boxer who won the Canadian welterweight championship in 1981.
+Mario Cusson (February 17, 1961 – November 7, 1996) was a Canadian professional welterweight and lightweight boxer who won the Canadian welterweight championship in 1981.

 Early life

 Mario Cusson was born on February 17, 1961, in Montreal, Quebec, Canada.

 Amateur boxing career

 He began boxing at twelve years old.

 Professional career

 Mario Cusson turned pro in 1978.
 He trained under Georges Drouin.

 Cusson compiled notable victories over Lawrence Hafey and Al Ford in 1981 as he established himself as a contender in the welterweight division.

 Taking the Canadian welterweight championship, September 1981

 When former champion Clyde Gray retired, the welterweight title was left vacant.
 Cusson, then 15-1-1 and Canada's second-ranked welterweight, met third-ranked Bob Harvey on September 29, 1981, for the vacant Canadian championship.
 Fighting at the Paul Sauvé Arena, the 20-year-old earned a twelve-round unanimous decision victory over Harvey to win the welterweight title.
 The Cusson-Harvey title bout drew a crowd of 3,383.